jiangsheng/Samples/README.md

 MFCWinFormHybrid for testing the effects of replacing the MFC message pump with a Windows Forms one

+RemoveNodeFromXml is for walking around the bug Unable to open a channel that has SSLProperties in Mirth Connect without SSL Plugin #4238 (https://github.com/nextgenhealthcare/connect/issues/4238), by removing settings for missing plugin before importing.

 SelectCustomPlaces is a C# program that shows how to add custom places to a Vista stype file dialog.

 SelenuimTest is a console program that automates a Google Chrome instance.